 - Make yourself look bigger than you are.
-Go as straight as you can and if you have any object put it on your head.
+Stand up as straight as you can and if you have any object put it on your head.

 - If you are in a group, do not separate.
-There are no registered bears attacks to groups of more than 4 people.
+There are no registered bear attacks on groups of more than 4 people.

 - Do not take off your backpack.
 You can use it as protection if the encounter ends in an attack.